 When the Ring Bearer Walks

-When the ring bearer walks varies depending on local and religious custom.
+When the ring bearer walks varies depending on local and religious customs.
 Typically, he walks down the aisle immediately before the flower girl, after the last bridesmaid.
 Decide the order based on what works best for your wedding party and the comfort of the ring bearer.